 - ½ cup plain whole milk full-fat yogurt

-- hard-boiled eggs (for protein), lemon wedges (for acidity), or sliced fresh chilies (for heat), optional
+- hard-boiled eggs, lemon wedges, or sliced fresh chilies, optional

 Instructions